-The Maryland Commission is required to issue an order no later than 180 days after an application is filed.
-However, the Maryland Commission can give itself a 45-day extension for good cause.
-If no order is issued by the statutory deadline, then the transaction is deemed to be approved.
-We expect to receive the necessary approvals from the Maryland Commission during the first quarter of 2012.
+On June 28, 2011, the Maryland Commission issued a procedural schedule that calls for further testimony submissions in September and October, hearings October 31 to November 10, briefing in December and a final Commission decision by January 5, 2012.
+We expect to receive the necessary approvals from the Maryland Commission in January 2012.
 However, we cannot assure that the Maryland Commission will not reject the proposed application or impose unacceptable terms as a condition to its approval.